 Liposuction or Abdominoplasty in Walnut Creek, CA

 An issue that comes up often in evaluating the belly is the decision between Liposuction (Liposculpture) and Tummy Tuck (Abdominoplasty).
-I am all for using the smallest procedure possible to make the abdominal wall look good.
+Dr. Mele is all for using the smallest procedure possible to make the abdominal wall look good.
 A smaller procedure usually has a faster recovery, less risk and less expense.

 Liposuction is an excellent procedure for removing localized disproportionate fat.
 It makes use of small, usually hidden, incisions and allows the body to be contoured with minimal changes to the skin.
 It works best in patients with discreet pockets of fat who have good skin tone.

 Liposuction - Before and after photos show the removal of disproportionate abdominal fat, and delineation of the abdominal muscles.

 Loose skin, on the other hand, is an indication for a Tummy Tuck.
 While Liposuction can remove fat, a Tummy Tuck can remove fat and noticeably tighten both the skin and the muscles of the abdominal wall.
 Removing the excess skin is accomplished with a low abdominal incision.
 This can also remove previous low abdominal scars and any stretch marks on the lower abdomen.
 Placing sutures into the tough lining covering the anterior abdominal wall muscles tightens the abdominal wall like an internal corset.